Everbook: What is a Folder?

 In summary, a folder is a more general term that describes how a page can be used to group and contain other pages.
 A bundle, on the other hand, is the fundamental unit of organization in the Everbook and is made from a folded page or cover that contains other pages and folders.

-How to Use an Everbook for Effective Project Management
+How to Use Everbook for Financial Planning and Budgeting

 Everbook vs. Microsoft To Do: Which is Your Stealthy Productivity Weapon?